How to Take Perfect Notes with Your Voice Using AI and Notion

 This automation should not be used for data that you want to be sure is 100% private.

-Since this automation utilizes both ChatGPT and OpenAI’s hosted version of Whisper, any audio that you send to is should not be assumed to be private.
+Since this automation utilizes cloud storage services, Pipedream, and AI API providers, any audio that you send to is should not be assumed to be private.
+This does not mean that a particular service/provider here will access your data – merely that they technically can.

 Notion AI is a powerful suite of generative AI tools baked right into Notion.
 I covered a lot of what you can do with it in this post: